omazim/java_decagon/README.md

 # java_decagon
 A test for competency in Java.

+# Run the application using docker.
+- In docker, run `docker run -it -p 4000:8080 java_web_demo_image:1.1` to start the container.
+- Application listens on port 4000 on host system.
+Visit [java_web_demo](http://localhost:4000/java_web_demo) on your browser to use the application.

+# Execute tests.
+- Clone from the repo on Github at [omazim's github java_noframework](https://github.com/omazim/java_noframework_project.git).
+- Run `mvn install', which will build project and also execute all the tests in the code.

 # Problem Statement
 - Build an account management application that supports the creation of a new account, deposit, transaction log, and withdrawal.